This article is one of the “4 Steps on your Way with Jesus”, see overview:

-- You have eternal life from God from the moment you chose Jesus, gave your life to Him, and invited Him into your heart.
+- You have eternal life from God from the moment when you chose Jesus, gave your life to Him, and invited Him into your heart.

 It means that you have a new life from God as a child of God.
-It symbolizes that Jesus rose from the grave on the third day after His crucifixion and came to life again.
+It symbolises that Jesus rose from the grave on the third day after His crucifixion and came to life again.
 That happened on the first Easter.

 - Discuss this with your parents too.

-Here you will find detailed explanations on this topic: Water baptism (detailed article)
+Here you will find detailed explanations on this topic: Water Baptism (detailed article)

-We wish you much joy and blessings.
+We wish you much joy and blessings!